 Q: How does scheduling work?

-A: After being matched with one of our partner facilities, you identify the days and hours you’d like to work.
-We then coordinate your availability with the clinic’s need.
+A: After thoughtfully matching you with one of our partner facilities, you will select the days and hours that best fit your schedule.
+We will then coordinate your availability with the clinic’s needs.

 Q: Will I need to be credentialed to work with your clients?